 What is the maximum distance of PoE?

 PoE can transmit 100 meters from the switch or hub to the Network interface controller (NIC), regardless of where the power is injected.
 The limitation is not the power; the Ethernet cabling standards limit the total length of cabling to 100m, the furthest distance a PoE switch can transmit simple data over Ethernet.
 A PoE Ethernet extender, however, can lengthen that span up to 4,000 feet.
 Extenders allow centralized control across a wide area for networks spanning enterprises, campuses, and large retail operations like shopping malls.

 What does device compatibility refer to?

-- A PoE Injector sends power to PoE equipment that receives data through existing non-POE switch.
+- PoE injector: Sends power to PoE equipment that receives data through an existing non-PoE switch

-- A PoE Splitter also supplies power, but it does so by splitting the power from the data and feeding it to a separate input that a non-PoE compliant device can use.
+- PoE splitter: Also supplies power, but it does so by splitting the power from the data and feeding it to a separate input that a non-PoE compliant device can use

-How much power can PoE deliver per port?
+How much power can be delivered per port?

 When purchasing, administrators want to be sure the maximum power budget of a switch is sufficient for the devices it supports.
-Identify the manufacturer power spec/budget per port to know if the end device will receive required power through that switch.
-Find these levels expanded in the next section.
+Identify the manufacturer’s power spec/budget per port to know if the end device will receive the necessary power through that switch.

 What is a PoE power budget?

 A power budget is the total amount of power a device can send through an Ethernet cable.